PaulBlanche/frugal/doc/src/contents/blog/01-why-i-made-frugal.md

 - Astro is capable of streaming SSR
 - Astro uses file-based routing

 Apart from the streaming SSR, the differences are mostly a matter of personal preferences.
-Streaming SSR is not strictly impossible in Frugal; it's a functionality that has yet to be implemented.

 In summary, Frugal might be a tool for you if :